The Galaxy S22 Lock Screen is an essential part when using Galaxy S22 phones.

 If you swipe from right to left on the Galaxy S22 lock screen, you will access the Dynamic Lock screen page, as shown in the screenshot above.

-The Dynamic Lock screen offers fresh content (curated by Samsung) as your lock screen wallpapers.
+The Dynamic Lock screen offers fresh content (curated by Samsung) as your lock screen wallpapers (wallpaper services).
 You can choose up to 5 categories of images, and these pictures will be updated automatically roughly every 2 weeks.